androdlang/InfoTicker/README.md

 * `void tick()`
 ## Remarks
-The callback function for providing your text has following signature: `typedef String (* InfoTickerCallback)(int);` This function will be called every time a text is required, this can be for the first text or if a previous text was fully scrolled.
+The callback function for providing your text has following signature: `typedef String (* InfoTickerCallback)(int);` This function will be called every time a text is required, this can be initially or if a previous text was fully scrolled.
 The incoming parameter is an incrementing counter value which you can use for your logic to return your desired text, for example: periodically alternating 4 textlines:

 `String abc[]={"Text line AAA", "Text line BBB","Text line CCC,"Text line DDD"};`